manasxzz/IITG/presentation/presentation.markdown

         all_tables.append(("phi_summary.txt", summary_df.to_csv(index=False)))
 ```

-- **What It Does**: Creates a graph of phi values from the Luz–Meiboom model.
+- **Functionality**: Plots phi values from the Luz–Meiboom model.
 - **Details**:
-  - Checks if phi values exist.
-  - Creates a table of phi values, sorted by amino acid.
+  - Creates a table of phi values sorted by residue.
-  - Plots phi values with error bars (black circles) and a red line.
+  - Generates a plot with error bars and a connecting line.
-  - Labels axes and adds a title and grid.
-  - Shows the graph and saves it as a PNG.
-  - Saves the phi table as a CSV.
+  - Saves the plot and table for export.
-- **Why**: Shows trends in phi values across amino acids.
+- **Purpose**: Visualizes trends in conformational exchange parameters.
-- **Analogy**: Like a chart showing ingredient amounts.

-**Code Block: Downloading Results**
+**Code Block: Result Export**

 ```python
     if all_plots or all_tables: